marchy/Appboy.NET/README.md

 Appboy.NET
 ==========
-Appboy.NET is a client library that lets you upload data to the Appboy API.
-It is a convenience library around the REST API, providing an object model for the API, correct data format / constraints-checking and error handling against the API.
+The Appboy.NET client library lets you upload data to the Appboy REST API.
+It provides an object model for the API, ensures data integrity/validation and provides error handling specific to the Appboy API.

-*__NOTE__: Currently the library supports only the functionality for User Attributes (including device push tokens).
+*__NOTE__: Currently the library supports only the functionality for User Attributes (including push notification tokens).
 Event and Purchases is not yet implemented.
 Feel free to submit a pull request with the functioanlity or [reach out to me](https://github.com/marchy) if you require this functionality and I will do my best to help integrate it.*

 Installation